Frequently Asked Questions2025-02-26T11:06:22-05:00

 • digital photos of both your feet are taken

-The chiropodist will present treatment options and discuss them, along with your questions answered and the next steps decided.
+The chiropodist will present treatment options and discuss them, answering your questions and deciding on the next steps.

-Routine foot care is most often covered by Extended Health Insurance – under the heading Paramedical Services.
+Extended Health Insurance most often covers routine foot care – under the heading Paramedical Services.
 Most insurance policies allow for $500 per calendar or benefit year for chiropody/podiatry services.

-Our Chiropodists are trained to deal with foot health emergencies daily.
-We are equipped to treat all types of foot health emergencies.
-If a foot fracture is suspected, we can provide you with a walking cast on site.
-If an infection is suspected, we can provide a prescription for antibiotics without having to go to the emergency room or see your family doctor.
+Our Chiropodists are trained and equipped to handle foot health emergencies.
+If an infection is suspected, we can prescribe antibiotics without going to the emergency room or seeing your family doctor.
 Suppose a foreign body or ingrown toenail is present.
 In that case, we can provide treatment to clear the foreign body or nail spike and provide local anesthesia or surgical removal on-site if required.

-No!
-You do not have to pay for parking.
-We offer free parking outside our office.
-We are conveniently located on Cornwall Road, east of Trafalgar between Morrison Road and Maple Grove Drive on the north side of the street at 1295 Cornwall Road, Unit A1, Oakville, ON L6J 7T5.
+No, you do not have to pay for parking.
+We offer free parking outside our office, right at our doors.
+We are conveniently located on Cornwall Road, east of Trafalgar, between Morrison Road and Maple Grove Drive on the north side of the street at 1295 Cornwall Road, Unit A1, Oakville, ON L6J 7T5.

 Yes!
 We are located in a fully accessible building with easy access for those with wheelchairs, scooters or walkers.

 Yes!
-We will call, email, or send an SMS to you the day before your appointment.
+We will call, email, or send an SMS to you the week before and the day before your appointment.

 Yes, we do.
-It is essential for patients living with Diabetes to pay proper attention to their feet as problems may occur due to either circulation or nerve changes.
-We provide comprehensive Diabetic footcare and education, including the treatment of foot ulcers and wounds.
-Kaitlin Boven (nee: Werkman) has her Masters in Diabetes and is especially well-equipped to assess and treat any concerns you may have with your feet concerning Diabetes.
+Patients living with Diabetes need to pay proper attention to their feet as problems may occur due to either circulation or nerve changes.
+We provide comprehensive Diabetic foot care and education, including treating foot ulcers and wounds.
+Kaitlin Boven has her Masters Degree in Diabetes and is especially well-equipped to assess and treat any concerns you may have with your feet concerning Diabetes.

-Typically, foot ulcer and wound care management consist of wound evaluation, debridement, topical antibiotics, appropriate dressings, footwear advice, and padding, insoles or orthotics.
-In addition, Chiropodist Kaitlin Boven (nee: Werkman) has completed training on Total Contact Casting (TCC), a casting technique used to heal Diabetic foot ulcers, with reported healing rates of about 90% in 6 weeks.
+Typically, foot ulcer and wound care management consists of wound evaluation, debridement, topical antibiotics, appropriate dressings, footwear advice, padding, insoles or orthotics.
+In addition, Chiropodist Kaitlin Boven has completed training on Total Contact Casting (TCC), a casting technique used to heal Diabetic foot ulcers, with reported healing rates of about 90% in 6 weeks.
 It works by redistributing weight off of your foot ulcer so it can heal.
 People living with diabetes are especially prone to developing ulcers.
 It is vital to treat foot injuries right away.
-Do you have any questions or suspect you may have an ulcer?
-Don’t let your foot condition worsen.
-Please give our office a call and have it assessed by a professional.

 No. Unfortunately, OHIP does not cover Chiropody services.
-Chiropody is similar to services provided by other health care professionals such as Registered Massage Therapists, Physiotherapists, Audiologists, Speech-Language Pathologists, and Chiropractors, to name a few.
-However, many Extended Health Insurance plans offered by employers cover Chiropody fees.
+Chiropody is similar to services provided by other health care professionals, such as Registered Massage Therapists, Physiotherapists, Audiologists, Speech-Language Pathologists, and Chiropractors.
+However, many Extended Health Insurance plans cover Chiropody fees.
 Check your coverage.
 Official receipts are always provided for insurance reimbursement or income tax purposes.

 No. We strongly recommend determining your eligibility for coverage by reviewing your plan and contacting your insurance provider or your HR department.
 You can often find our services listed within your explanation of benefits booklet under the heading Paramedical Services.
 Custom-made prescription orthotics are usually listed under the heading Medical Equipment or Orthopaedic Supplies.
 We provide official receipts for insurance reimbursement or income tax purposes.